arti32lehtonen/circle-of-harmony/README.md

 Some of the assets have unsuitable licences for open source.
 I replaced such assets with the proper analogues.

+List of all assets which were used in the game is [here](https://github.com/arti32lehtonen/circle-of-harmony/blob/main/RepositoryFiles/assets_list.md).

 ## Build

 To build the project you need to: